Dog & Cat Desexing Mitcham

 When should I have my pet desexed?

-Desexing is typically recommended for pets at around 5 to 6 months of age.
-Although younger pets can also be desexed, it involves greater risks.
-Even if your pet is already an adult, there are many advantages to desexing.
+We recommend desexing your pet at around 5 to 6 months of age.
+While younger pets can also be desexed, there are more risks involved.
+Even if your pet is already an adult, there are still significant benefits to desexing.

 The advantages to desexing include:-